The BEST, most flavorful, and easiest Chicken Tortilla Soup recipe made possible with an Instant Pot or pressure cooker.

 - tortilla chips

-Slice white onion; remove access fat from chicken thighs
+- Slice white onion; remove access fat from chicken thighs.
+Sprinkle chicken thighs with salt and black pepper on both sides generously.

-Garnish with lime (Squeeze lime to add lime juice to soup), sliced avocados, chopped cilantro, or other garnishes as desired.
+- Garnish with lime (Squeeze lime to add lime juice to soup), sliced avocados, chopped cilantro, tortilla chips or other garnishes as desired.
 Serve and enjoy!